Topzle Topzle

 Refs/notes

-Likely an ocean world with or without an atmosphere
+Likely an ocean world with an atmosphere

 LP 890-9 c